vuddameri/CE5315/README.md

 # CE5315
-Github Repository for CE 5315 Probabilistic Methods for Civil Engineering at Texas Tech University
+Github Repository for CE 5315 Probabilistic Methods for Civil Engineering at Texas Tech University.
+I will be posting data and R scripts here in addition to other locations such as Blackboard and One Drive.
+Other materials such as lecture notes and videos will still be hosted within Texas Tech or personal repositories due to copyright and other policies governing the use of such materials.